yugpatell/photo-sharing-app/README.md

 ## Overview
 CYD is a simple but refined media platform where users connect with each other through photo sharing.
-It is hosted by Heroku and is available for usage <a href="https://teamcyd.herokuapp.com/login" target="blank">here</a>
+It is hosted by Heroku.

 Security is the most important component of CYD.
 We want to ensure that user content remains secure as it is viewed and commented on by the rest of the internet.
 To maintain integrity of our app,